 Why did Satan fall from heaven?
 Satan fell because of pride.
 He desired to be God, not to be a servant of God.
 Notice the many “I will...” statements in Isaiah 14:12-15.
 Ezekiel 28:12-15 describes Satan as an exceedingly beautiful angel.
-Satan was likely the highest of all angels, the most beautiful of all of God’s creations, but he was not content in his position.
+Satan was likely the highest of all angels, the anointed cherub, the most beautiful of all of God’s creations, but he was not content in his position.
 Instead, Satan desired to be God, to essentially “kick God off His throne” and take over the rule of the universe.
-Satan wanted to be God, and interestingly enough, that is what Satan tempted Adam and Eve with in the Garden of Eden (Genesis 3:1-5).
+Satan wanted to be God, and interestingly enough, that desire is what Satan tempted Adam and Eve with in the Garden of Eden (Genesis 3:1-5).

 How did Satan fall from heaven?
 Because of Satan’s sin, God cast him out of heaven (Isaiah 14:15; Ezekiel 28:16–17).
 Heaven is no place for the wicked one.
 Satan fell from heaven because he was pushed.